What Clients Need To Know About Web Site Design:

 Would your company benefit from the development of on-line tools?

-Virtualization of software tools is a part of an Internet users browser experience.
 Mortgage, real estate and other financial companies are putting on-line calculators on their web pages.
 Shopping carts that calculate shipping and taxes are commonplace on retail sites.
 There are web sites that can diagnose problems with your health, your car, or your web pages.
 Companies must do a cost-benefit analysis before committing to the implementation, development and maintenance of a virtual tool.
+Virtualization of software tools can keep users coming back to your site.

 Levels of Privacy and Security